If you haven’t overwintered your broad beans (like me) then you might be thinking about sowing some seeds right about now.

 Broadies also freeze really well, so throw any gluts into the freezer for winter.

-My favourite variety is Bunyard’s Exhibition, a long-standing cultivar which crops heavily.
+My favourite variety is Bunyard’s Exhibition, a long-standing cultivar that crops heavily.
 Other varieties I’ve had success with are Aquadulce Claudia (good if you do wish to overwinter) and Sutton.
 Sutton is smaller in size, making it suitable for containers and smaller growing spaces.